 After more than three decades of violent conflict, Afghans are longing for peace.
 With the current international military mission coming to an end by 2014, the context for peace talks should be changing.
-However, development achievements are in real danger if resources were to decrease and if peace negotiations are exclude Afghan civil society.
-The reconciliation context is complex and Afghanistan may be defined as ongoing civil war;
+However, development achievements are in real danger if resources were to decrease and if peace negotiations are excluding Afghan civil society.
+The reconciliation context is complex and Afghanistan may be defined as in a state of ongoing civil war;

-- Civilians are faring worse, reflecting a reversal in last year's trend of fewer civilian casualties.
-Comparing the first half of 2013 with the first half of 2012, a fifth more civilians were killed or injured in the fighting. - Comparing 2013 with 2011, the most violent year since the current phase of the Afghan war started,\more civilians have been injured and almost as many have been killed.
+Civilians are faring worse, reflecting a reversal in last year's trend of fewer civilian casualties.
+Comparing the first half of 2013 with the first half of 2012, a fifth more civilians were killed or injured in the fighting.